alexmolas/alexmolas.github.io/_posts/2023-08-18-how-far-can-you-jump.md

   <img src="/docs/swing/swing_drawing.png" alt="Swing Drawing" width="300" class="center" />
   <figcaption class="center">I love this image, and I wish more papers had this kind of picture on them.
 Image from [^2]</figcaption>
 </figure>
+Notice that [^4] and [^5] answer a very similar question: what is the optimal time $t$ to jump off, so as to reach farthest.
+However, these references do not deal with the pumping of a swing, they just assume that you start swinging at some angle $\lambda$ and jump at an angle $\phi$, without pumping the swing at any point.
+Solving this problem is interesting, but I think it's more exciting to solve it when the person swinging can control the system.
+This makes it feel more like a real game that you can play in a park or at the Olympic Games.

 # Pumping a swing